PragmaticCoding/PragmaticCoding.github.io/_drafts/2022-03-06-Frameworks.md

 ### Overview

-At first glance MVVM appears to be the best match for modern, reactive UI's as it specifically talks about "binding" to connect the View to the ViewModel.
+At first glance MVVM appears to be the best match for modern, reactive UIs as it specifically talks about "binding" to connect the View to the ViewModel.

 ### The ViewModel